Typical Seminar Workflow

 Optional:

-If someone is helping you with your project, you can add them directly as a Partner.
+If someone is helping to manage your project, you can invite them directly as a Partner.
 This will allow them to do almost everything that you, as the owner, can do (see the Roles and Permissions table for details on the permissions of individual roles).

-Under the Team section, simply click the plus icon at the top right of the Members panel and select Add Member.
+Under the Team section, simply click the plus icon at the top right of the Members panel and select Invite Someone to the Project by Email.

-image shows how to invite a member to the project, typical seminar workflow
+image shows how to invite members to the project via email address

 STEP 2: Create Project Resources

-Once you have created your project and (optionally) invited your partner(s), you can create project resources – such as documents and tagsets – that can be shared with other participants.
+Once you have created your project and (optionally) invited your partner(s), you can create project resources – such as documents and tagsets – that will be shared with other participants.

 Add Document(s)